edlyn-thorne/vencord.css-tweaks/README.md

 It's literally a `less` file I'm sure you can figure it out if for some reason you want to build this.

+## Todo

+* Reorganize into multiple files.
+* "Watch Stream" section of stream preview.
+* Only show status on hover.

 ## Version

 `v1.0.0`